Skip to main content

 With certain exceptions, Principal Study live in-person A assessments are externally assessed with a public audience.
 B assessments are usually internally assessed and non-public but may exceptionally be made public by prior agreement with the Head of Department.

 Under exceptional circumstances, bespoke alternative assessments may be replace those given in the Assessment Specifications.
 Alternative assessments must be clearly negotiated between the Head of Department, Head of Programme and the student, and should also be approved by the Director of Music.
 The replacement assessment must demonstrably meet the learning outcomes of the module and be commensurate in terms of the volume and level of challenge.
-The requirements of the assessment should be clearly noted on the online student record, including agreement as appropriate around aspects such as the length, repertoire, scheduling, timing and/or format of the alternative submission/performance.
+The requirements of the assessment should be clearly noted on Student Outcomes, including agreement as appropriate around aspects such as the length, repertoire, scheduling, timing and/or format of the alternative submission/performance.

 Feedback on assessment